MadeinPh1la/arche-api/ARCHITECTURE.md

 # **17. Final Notes**

 This architecture is not optional.
-It is the backbone of Stacklion's long-term maintainability and professional-grade expansion.
+It is the backbone of Arche's long-term maintainability and professional-grade expansion.